A Mean Field Game Approach to Scheduling in Cellular Systems: Approximation Results: PBE and MFE

 where the subscript $D$ refers to the total variation norm.
 In the second, we show that $\law(Q_{i}^{N})\Rightarrow\Pi_\r$.
 Both parts rely on studying interaction graphs, defined in \cite{graham1994chaos}, which characterize the amount of interactions that any finite subset of agents may have had in the past. \end{proof}

-The proof of \Cref{approxthm} is as follows.
+The proof of \Cref{thm:approxthm} is as follows.
 Suppose we start at time $t=0$ with queue length of agent $1$ being $Q_1(0)$.
 We can choose a time $T$ large enough so that the value added by auctions occurring after time $T$ is less than $\e$, due to discounting.
 Thus, the difference in value contributed by these auctions, when using policy $\t^{N}$ and $\hat{\t}_\r$ can be bounded by $2\e,$ and we can restrict attention to the first $T$ auctions.

-Using ideas similar to \Cref{approxlemma}, we show that probability of the event $E^N$ that other agents that interact with agent $1$ at time $t$ have never been influenced by agent $1$ goes to $1$ as $N$ becomes large.
-Thus, the belief of distribution of queue lengths of other agents encountered converges to $\Pi_\r$ according to \Cref{approxlemma}.
-Then we can show that for any $\e>0$, there exists $N$ such that for all $n>N$,
+Using ideas similar to \Cref{lem:approxlemma}, we show that probability of the event $E^N$ that other agents that interact with agent $1$ at time $t$ have never been influenced by agent $1$ goes to $1$ as $N$ becomes large.
+Thus, the belief of distribution of queue lengths of other agents encountered converges to $\Pi_\r$ according to \Cref{lem:approxlemma}.
+Then we can show that for any $\e>0$ and $N$,

 which yields the desired result.